 H.264, also known as Advanced Video Coding (AVC), is a widely adopted video compression codec developed by the ITU-T Video Coding Experts Group (VCEG) and the ISO/IEC Moving Picture Experts Group (MPEG).
 It is known for its efficient compression capabilities, making it one of the most commonly used codecs for video streaming, video conferencing, and digital television.

 H.264’s significance lies in its ability to deliver high-quality video at lower bitrates, which translates to reduced bandwidth requirements and storage space.
-This efficiency makes it suitable for a wide range of applications, from online video streaming platforms like YouTube and Netflix to video conferencing tools like Zoom and Skype.
+This efficiency makes it suitable for a wide range of applications, from online video streaming platform like YouTube and Netflix to video conferencing tools like Zoom and Skype.

 H.264 employs a range of compression techniques, including inter-frame compression (motion compensation and disparity compensation) and intra-frame compression (discrete cosine transform and quantization).